Union Pacific Big Boy: Design

-To achieve these new engineering goals, the Challenger locomotive was "comprehensively redesigned from first principles," wrote locomotive historian Tom Morrison.
+To achieve these new engineering goals, the Challenger locomotive was "comprehensively redesigned from first principles", wrote locomotive historian Tom Morrison.
 The overall design simplified some aspects of previous locomotive designs and added complexity elsewhere.
 Compounding, booster, and feed water heaters were eliminated, as were Baker valve gear and limited cut-off.
-But the "proliferation of valves and gauges on the backhead showed that running a Big Boy was an altogether more complicated and demanding task for the crew than running previous existing locomotives," Morrison wrote.
+But the "proliferation of valves and gauges on the backhead showed that running a Big Boy was an altogether more complicated and demanding task for the crew than running previous existing locomotives", Morrison wrote.

 The 4-8-8-4 class series, originally rumored to be called the "Wasatch", after the Wasatch Mountains, acquired its nickname after an unknown ALCO worker scrawled "Big Boy" in chalk on the front of No. 4000's smokebox door, then under construction as the first of its class.

 The Big Boys were articulated, like the Mallet locomotive design, although lacking the compounding of the Mallet.
 They were built with a wide margin of reliability and safety, and normally operated well below 60 mph in freight service.
 Peak drawbar horsepower was reached at about 41 mph.
 The maximum drawbar pull measured during 1943 tests was 138,200 lbf while starting a train.

 The Big Boy has the longest engine body of any reciprocating steam locomotive, longer than two 40-foot buses.
 They were also the heaviest reciprocating steam locomotives ever built; the combined weight of the 772,250 lb engine and 436,500 lb tender outweighed a Boeing 747.
-There was some speculation that the first series of Chesapeake and Ohio 2-6-6-6 “Allegheny” locomotives, built by the Lima Locomotive Works in 1941, may have weighed as much as 778,200 lb, exceeding the Big Boys, but subsequent re-weighs of early-production H8s, under close scrutiny by the builder and the railroad, found them to be less than 772,250 lb.
+There was some speculation that the first series of Chesapeake and Ohio 2-6-6-6 H-8 “Allegheny” locomotives, built by the Lima Locomotive Works in 1941, may have weighed as much as 778,200 lb, exceeding the Big Boys, but subsequent re-weighs of early-production H-8s, under close scrutiny by the builder and the railroad, found them to be about half a ton less than 772,250 lb.